thumbnail 1

 Bathtub Reef

 There must be something about the water that keeps drawing us back in.
-I have to remind myself of this every time (previously) that I’d had it up to my neck with cruising and living on a boat and would long for nothing more than an apartment in the high rise of a big city with my feet firmly planted on the ground.
-Yet the water always drags me back and anytime I’m away for too long I find myself needing to dip my toes in and stare off into the horizon.
+I have to remind myself of this every time (previously) that I’ve had it up to my neck with cruising and living on a boat and longed for nothing more than an apartment in a high-rise in a big city with my feet firmly planted on the ground.
+Yet the water always drags me back, and any time I’m away for too long, I find myself needing to dip my toes in and stare off into the horizon.

-Which is likely why we found ourselves with Matt’s family spending another whole day at the shore as part of a vacation for all of us.
-Luckily they must have the same draw to the water as we do and is probably why Matt and I were so lucky to grow up by the shores of Lake Michigan.
-So when yesterday came and there was the question of ‘What do we do with our day?’, all of us were ready to hit the beach.
+This is likely why we found ourselves spending another whole day at the shore with Matt’s family as part of a vacation for all of us.
+Luckily, they must have the same draw to the water as we do, which is probably why Matt and I were so fortunate to grow up by the shores of Lake Michigan.
+So when yesterday came and the question arose of, “What do we do with our day?” all of us were ready to hit the beach.

-Packing a cooler and all of Travis’ fishing gear since he had been getting a lot of good tips on shoreline fishing, we made our way to the Jensen Beach area to lay out our towels and relax in the sun.
-Once again we were nearly the only people on this slice of sand.
-It could have been nice and relaxing, but most of us had forgotten to bring any other forms of entertainment such as books, magazines, or music; and people watching was out as well.
+Packing a cooler and all of Travis’ fishing gear—complete with his new prescription fishing sunglasses, which really helped him see the fish lurking below the surface—we made our way to the Jensen Beach area to lay out our towels and relax in the sun.
+Once again, we were nearly the only people on this slice of sand.
+It could have been nice and relaxing, but most of us had forgotten to bring any other forms of entertainment, such as books, magazines, or music; and people-watching was out as well.
 Cracking open a pre-lunch beer, Matt and I split it while watching Travis’ fishing pole clunk down into the sand every time he tried walking away from it.
-It was pretty soon agreed, we needed to go back to Bathtub Reef Beach.
+It was pretty soon agreed that we needed to go back to Bathtub Reef Beach.

 Jensen Beach